jamespohalloran/linkproofer/packages/linkproofer/README.md

 # [![LinkProofer](https://github.com/jamespohalloran/linkproofer/blob/master/assets/logo.svg "LinkProofer")](https://github.com/jamespohalloran/linkproofer)

-LinkProofer is a CLI application for proofing links in your project Store your links in `js` or `ts` files, and verify the links with the LinkProofer CLI script.
+LinkProofer is a CLI application for proofing links in your project.
+Store your links in `js` or `ts` files, and verify the links with the LinkProofer CLI script.

 <p align="center">